Straits

 Strait of Dover Facts: The Narrowest Channel Point

-Photo Image: Channel crossing
+Photo Image: Channel Crossing

 The Strait of Dover is a narrow body of water that separates the southeastern coast of England from the northern coast of France.
 It connects the North Sea to the English Channel and is one of the busiest shipping lanes in the world.
 The strait has significant historical, economic, and geopolitical importance, serving as a natural border between England and France.